 Surgery is the main treatment for soft tissue sarcoma that has not spread (metastasized).
 It is important to remove the entire tumor with surrounding tissue and organs.
 Our expert surgeons are able to preserve limbs (prevent amputation) in the majority of cases.
 For more advanced tumors, our multidisciplinary team may recommend treatments in addition to surgery, such as chemotherapy or radiation therapy, or a combination of these modalities.

 Cancer patients may enter clinical trials before, during or after starting cancer treatment.
 As a part of our multidisciplinary tumor board, we discuss whether patients are eligible for a clinical trial.
-D-H surgical oncologists advance knowledge of treatment options and outcomes for sarcoma through these clinical trials.
+Our surgical oncologists advance knowledge of treatment options and outcomes for sarcoma through these clinical trials.